Cooking and Baking Tips

 - 1 packet gelatin, 2 T. warm water.
 Do not mix until ready to use.

-When baking with wheat-free flours, a combination of flours usually works best.
-Experiment with different blends to find one that will give you the texture you are trying to achieve.
+A combination of wheat-free flours usually works best for baking.
+Experiment with different blends to find one that will give you the texture you desire.

 Try substituting 1 cup wheat flour with one of the following: